lotaibe/LotaIbe/README.md

 ### Hi, I'm Lota 👋
  I'm a data scientist based in Lagos, Nigeria.
-I’m interested in using big data to impact the social sector and also passionate about Education
+I’m interested in harnessing big data for social good and also passionate about Education

 <!--- 🔭 I’m currently working on ... -->
 - 🌱 I’m currently learning KubeFlow and ML Workflows